Complete Admissions Program

 Absolutely!
 If at any point you decide that you would benefit from more intensive help from your counselor, you can upgrade to one of our Complete Admissions Programs—you’d just pay the difference between what you’ve already paid and the price of the Complete Admissions Program that you’d like to enroll in.

 Do you have a program for eighth, ninth, and tenth graders?

 We do!
 It’s called the Jumpstart program, and it’s designed to help eighth, ninth, and tenth grade students build a strong foundation for the upcoming high school years and the college admissions process.
 Your counselor will help your student select coursework and activities that will allow your student to explore their interests and set the stage for a successful high school career.
 Toward the end of the program, your counselor will guide your student through the preliminary stages of the college and major research process, taking into account the criteria that matter most to your family, including cost, size, academic programs, and location.

 Can you help my student with college essays?

 Absolutely.
-Students who enroll in the Complete Admissions Program will brainstorm each of their essays with their counselor and submit each essay for rounds of feedback and revision.
+Students who enroll in our Complete Admissions Programs will brainstorm each of their essays with their counselor and submit each essay for rounds of feedback and revision.
 We also offer several essay packages starting at $200 for students who only want help with essays.
 To find out more about our essay programs, please reach out to email@example.com, and we’ll match you with an essay specialist who can help you brainstorm and write compelling college essays.

 Do you work with transfer students?